hansrx7/rvb-calc-ai/README.md

 1. **Start a conversation**
    - The AI will greet you and ask about your situation
    - **Option A:** Mention your ZIP code (e.g., "I'm in 92129") to get local data
+     - The Phase 1 card auto-fills the “Current focus” snapshot—no buttons or inputs required
    - **Option B:** Provide your own values directly
    - Four key pieces of information needed:
      - Home price (e.g., "$500,000" or "500k")